 After establishing these base sites and an easy way to roll them out, we’ve continued to develop new, custom features to be shared between the library systems, such as creating custom forms and an event registration system, always aiming to make them flexible enough to be useful for as many sites as possible.
 We built a solid foundation, and expanding from there for new feature development has proven quite straightforward.

 Doing your homework always pays off.

 Are you considering a multi-site project that can benefit from centralized management and automated rollout?
-Contact Mugo for a free consultation!
+Read our case study about the Marigold & Peace Library System websites, and contact Mugo for a free consultation!